iotmodels/MQTTnet.Extensions.MultiCloud/docs/ConnectionSettings.md

 - `ModuleId` IoTHub Device Module Identity
 - `UserName` Username to be used to authenticate with MQTT Brokers
 - `Password` Username to be used to authenticate with MQTT Brokers
-- `ClientId` Client ID used when connecting to MQTT Brokers (IoT Hub requires used deviceId as clientId)
+- `ClientId` Client ID used when connecting to MQTT Brokers (IoT Hub requires used deviceId as clientId), if not provided it will be inferred.
 - `KeepAliveInSeconds` Seconds to send keep alive packets, default to `60`
 - `CleanSession` Establish the connection with a clean session, default to `true`
 - `TcpPort` Sets the TCP port for the MQTT connection, defaults to `8883`
 - `UseTls` Enable/Disable Server TLS connection, defaults to `true`
-- `CaFile` Path to CA certificate
+- `CaFile` Path to the CA certificate required to stablish the TLS session

 ## Sample Connection Strings